studioemma/vagrant-mage2/README.md

 ...
 ~~~

-phpredmin is also available on a wildcard domain `phpredmin.*.dev`.
+phpredmin is also available on a wildcard domain `phpredmin.*.test`.
 So we can
 for example add the following to our hosts file:

 ~~~
-192.168.254.253 phpredmin.magento2.dev
+192.168.254.253 phpredmin.magento2.test
 ~~~

 Mailcatcher